SuperIRis/personal-website-update-2022/README.md

 - Fixed bugs from bugbash
 - Added language buttons to menu
+- Made language buttons work
+- Duplicate html to generate english ones
   Next:
-  - Make language buttons work
-  - Duplicate html to generate english ones
   - Translate
+  - Menu and footer should change languages too

 NOTES as of 18/11